Morgan County, Colorado

 Morgan County is a county located in the U.S. state of Colorado.
 As of the 2020 census, the population was 29,111.
 The county seat is Fort Morgan.
 The county was named after old Fort Morgan, which in turn was named in honor of Colonel Christopher A. Morgan.

-Morgan County comprises the Fort Morgan, CO Micropolitan Statistical Area.
+Morgan County comprises the Fort Morgan micropolitan area (a Micropolitan Statistical Area).

 Geography

 According to the U.S. Census Bureau, the county has a total area of 1294 sqmi, of which 1280 sqmi is land and 13 sqmi (1.0%) is water.